 The potential for the site to support dormouse was identified during the extended Phase I Habitat Survey of the site undertaken in June/July 2016 (TerrAqua ecological Services).
-This report sets out the Interim (July-November 2016) results of the survey undertaken to assess the presence or otherwise of the species within the site boundary.
+This report sets out the results of the survey undertaken to assess the presence or otherwise of the species within the site boundary.
+At the request of the Vale of Glamorgan County Ecologist the survey was extended to include two extra visits undertaken in June and July 2017.